 Use the DescribeInstances API call with filters for your Elastic Beanstalk tags.
 For example:

 Note: The DescribeInstances API call rate tends to have a higher rate limit than the EnvironmentResourceDescription API call.

 Check calls from third-party applications

 Third-party applications can make continuous calls to Elastic Beanstalk or other AWS services managed by Elastic Beanstalk.

 To verify that your third-party applications aren't making unnecessary calls to the Elastic Beanstalk service or any Elastic Beanstalk integrated services, use CloudTrail to check the user agent making the API calls.

 Note: Third-party applications, such as Datadog or New Relic, can make API calls to Elastic Beanstalk.
-For more information, see rate-limit alerts for Datadog or New Relic.
+For more information, see rate-limit alerts for Datadog (from the Datadog website) or New Relic (from the New Relic website).
 Third-party applications aren't supported by AWS.